merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 ### Estimation for multiple metagenomes

 Multiple metagenomes can be analyzed with the same command by providing a metagenomes input file.
 Metagenome mode will be used to analyze each contigs database in the file.
+To see the required format for the external genomes file, see %(metagenomes)s.

 {{ codestart }}
 anvi-estimate-metabolism -M metagenomes.txt